ManojKumarMRK/Notes-App/README.md

 The note title should be unique for every note which will help in removing particular node or reading particular node.

+Yargs[npm module] is used to unleash the full power of command line arguments.

+Chalk[npm module] is used to give some colors to CLI.

 _________________________________________________________________________________________

 User Instructions: